Buying a Car

 Buying a Used Car

 Used cars are less expensive than new cars, but the buyer must be willing to assume the risk of car trouble and repair costs.
 Check the Kelly Blue Book for average prices of different years and models.
 You will probably be able to get the best deal on a car from a private person who advertises in the classified ads of local newspapers.
-Be sure to check the free, weekly papers such as the East Bay Express and Classified Flea Market.
 Of course, Craigslist is a great resource too.

 Any reputable person selling a used car will allow you to take the car to a garage mechanic not associated with the seller for a thorough inspection (called a "diagnostic check").
 Mechanics usually charge $50-60 for this service.
-Contact the California State Automobile Association CSAA for approved automotive repair shops.
+Contact the California State Automobile Association CSAA for a list of recommended mechanics.

 Paying for a Car